-Schein = you need to pass 3 out of 4 short tests and you need to pass the final exam planned: Fri, Feb.
-8, 2013???

-Short tests: 4 tests of 45 min each planned are: first half of lectures V6,V12,V18,V24 ⇒average grade is computed from 3 best tests If you have passed 2 tests but failed 1-2 tests, you can select one failed test for an oral re-exam.

-- Final exam: written test of 120 min about assignments requirements for participation:

-- 50% of the points from the assignments

-- one assignment task presented @ blackboard

-- 2 short tests passed
+Schein = yo u need to pass 3 out of 4 short tests AND У ou need to pass the final exam Short tests: 4 tests of 45 min each planned are: first half of lectures V6,V12,V18,V24 \Rightarrow average grade is computed from 3 best tests If you have passed 2 tests but failed I-2 tests, you can select one failed test for an oral re-exam.
+Final exam: written test of 120 min about assignments requirements for participation: 50% of the points from the assignments one assignment task presented @ blackboard • need to pass 2 short tests Will take place at the end of the semester In case you are sick (short test or final exam) you should bring a medical certificate to get a re-exam.